 Is it safe to provide your office with my social security number?

 Personal information relating to unclaimed property claimants, including Social Security Numbers, is confidential.
 Your social security number is necessary in order for a state check to be issued to you.
 The Kentucky State Treasury takes the privacy and protection of personal information seriously.
 For more information about the laws regarding the protection of personal information obtained by the Unclaimed Property Division, please review KRS 393A.770 to 393A.830.

 What if I can’t provide proof of the reported address?

 We will do everything we can to assist you in establishing ownership.
-If you can’t submit proof of address, write a simple note explaining this was a mailing address you previously used, but are unable to provide proof of this.
-We will research this information and attempt to match the address for you, but we can’t promise payment without it.
-Any pertinent information you can provide on the address can assist us in our research.
+If you can’t submit proof of address, write a simple note explaining this was a previous mailing address, but you are unable to provide proof.
+We will research your information and attempt to verify the address.
+Any pertinent information you provide regarding the address can assist us in our research.

 Examples for Proof of Address

 - Auto Registration

 - Credit Report